 THREE WAYS TO GET THE BEST BANG FOR YOUR BENEFITS BUCK

-To help employers evaluate the cost-effectiveness of health-related benefits program, experts recommend these guidelines:
+To help employers evaluate the cost-effectiveness of health-related benefits programs, experts recommend these guidelines:

 1. Focus on the overall picture.
 It can be easy to miss the forest for the trees.
 For example, when measuring the impact of a return-to-work program, it's easy to determine whether disabled employees are getting back on the job sooner.
 However, you also need to consider the overall impact of the program on your other health-related benefits.